DoGab/puppet_ldap_enc/README.md

 # Puppet LDAP Enc
 Puppet external node classifier (ENC) for ldap connections written in Python.
 With Puppet Version 6.X the LDAP node_terminus will be removed.
 This script can be used to still use LDAP as the source for node parameters.

 The script takes one parameter which is the hostname of the server, performs an LDAP search for the given hostname and returns a yaml output in the following format.
 For more information see the documentation [here](https://puppet.com/docs/puppet/5.5/nodes_external.html).
-For a full example of an output consult the testing section.
+For a full example of an output consult the example section.

 ```
 classes: